PedroVignotto/CodeBurger-Backend/requirements/products/update-product.md

 00. ❌ Validates if an product already exists with the **name** provided if it is provided
 00. ❌ Validates if an category exists with the **categoryId** provided if it is provided
 00. ❌ Delete the old **picture** and save the new if provided
+00. ❌ Save the **picture** received if it is provided, in a FileStorage keeping the original format
+00. ❌ Send a unique key to FileStorage to avoid overwriting an **picture** that already exists
 00. ❌ Change the **fields** provided in the database
 00. ❌ Returns **204** on success